The Hurwitz space Picard rank conjecture for $d>g-1$: On the Picard group of Hurwitz space

 Patel~\cite{Patel} showed that the irreducible components of the boundary of $\Hdgbv$ are linearly independent.
-Hence pushing forward the relation under the finite morphism
+Consider the finite morphism

-that forgets the specified branch point we obtain the first five rows of $M$ from the coefficients of irreducible boundary divisors in a relation in $A^1_\QQ(\Hdgbv)$ that must be trivial.
+that forgets the specified branch point.
+Pushing forward the relation under $\varphi$ we obtain the first five rows of $M$ from the coefficients of irreducible boundary divisors in a relation in $A^1_\QQ(\Hdgbv)$ that must be trivial.
 The remaining four rows are obtained via intersection of the relation with the curves $A_0,B_0, A_1, G_{[3]}$ and $F$. \end{proof}

 This allows us to show that in the case $d>g$ the boundary components of $\PHt$ are linearly independent.